 With my method, there is no actual ‘you are feeling sleepy, etc.’ hypnosis on the 1-2-1 Skype call itself.
-I believe that unless a client has an incredible level of belief / buy-in plus patience, this remains a nice idea, but generally poor in practice.
+I believe that unless a client has an incredible level of belief / buy-in, plus patience, this remains a nice idea, but generally poor in practice.
 I only provide actual ‘eyes-closed’ hypnotherapy during a Skype call for a very small number of clients.

-However, that is not to say that I don’t use conversational hypnosis and suggestions on the Skype call.
-Just like my in-person sessions, there is no such thing as ‘just a chat’ with a hypnotherapist!
+However, that is not to say that I don’t use conversational hypnosis and suggestion during Skype sessions.
+Just like in-person sessions, there is no such thing as ‘just a chat’ with a hypnotherapist!
 Every part of the process is designed to guide you into new ways of thinking and behaving.

 Benefits of Online Hypnotherapy

-Online hypnotherapy also brings some unique benefits in its own right.
+Online hypnotherapy also brings some bonus benefits in its own right.

 Provided a person can make the time difference work, anyone, anywhere in the world can now access hypnotherapy with me.
 All they need is a device that can run Skype and some headphones to listen to the audios.